-Comedian Rod Man is truly a gem in the World of Standup Comedy today.
-Gifted with a unique delivery, his voice captures audiences' attention immediately.
-Throw in his laid back style, that southern charm and wit and the ability to find the funny in everyday life, and you have the ingredients for a future Comedy Star in the making.
+Best known as the winner of Last Comic Standing Season 8, Comedian Rod Man is truly a gem in the World of Standup Comedy today.
+His unique delivery and voice capture the attention of audiences.
+Throw in his laid back style, southern charm, wit, and ability to find the funny in everyday life, and you have the ingredients for a future Comedy Star in the making.

-Rod Man got hooked on comedy watching Russell Simmons' Def Comedy Jam, where he saw the likes of Martin Lawrence, Chris Tucker, and the late, great Bernie Mac perform.
-It was then he knew what he wanted to do with the rest of his life.
-"Watching comedy made me feel good, so I figured why not try to be the one making other people feel good.
-So he signed up for open mic nights at Atlanta's Uptown Comedy Club, hosted by the hilarious Earthquake.
+Rod Man got hooked on comedy at a young age.
+He signed up for "open mic" nights at Atlanta's Uptown Comedy Club, hosted by the hilarious Earthquake.
 "Uptown was the place to be on Tuesday nights.
 The place was packed.
 You never knew who would stop in and do a guest spot.
 And you never really knew when you were going to hit the stage, because the list meant absolutely nothing to Earthquake."

 Rod currently resides in Los Angeles, California